Use the tabs across the top of the guide to navigate to the main sections.

 - Clinical Respiratory Medicine, 4th edition, 2012, edited by Spiro

 - NEW EDITION!
 Murray and Nadel's Textbook of Respiratory Medicine, 7th edition, 2022, edited by Broaddus

 - Rispiratory Physiology, 2nd edition, 2019, by Cloutier

 Collection of more than 40 electronic textbooks in the basic medical sciences, including anatomy, biochemistry, embryology, genetics, histology, immunology, neuroscience, pharmacology and physiology.
 Provides online access to the popular "Bate's Guide to Physical Examination and History Taking."
 The following respiratory medicine ebook is available in LWW Health Library:

 - West's Pulmonary Pathophysiology: the Essentials, 9th ed, 2017 by West

 Collection of hundreds of full-text ebooks and journals from Lippincott Williams and Wilkins.
 Includes medicine, health sciences and nursing.
 Also provides access to MEDLINE.The following respiratory medicine ebooks are available in OvidSP.

 - Baum's Textbook of Pulmonary Disease, 7th ed, 2004, edited by Crapo

 - The ICU Book, 4th ed, 2014, by Manning.

-- Interpretation of Pulmonary Function Tests: A Practical Guide, 3rd ed, 2009, by Hyatt
+- NEW EDITION!
+Interpretation of Pulmonary Function Tests: A Practical Guide, 5th ed, 2020, by Hyatt

-- Manual of Clinical Problems in Respiratory Medicine, 7th ed, 2014, by Morris
+- Manual of Clinical Problems in Pulmonary Medicine, 7th ed, 2014, by Morris

-Call us or use our Research Consultation Calendar to request a one-on-one meeting with a medical librarian to discuss in-depth information needs such as a literature search for your Capstone project or other research project.
+Call us or use our online calendar to schedule a Zoom meeting with a medical librarian to discuss in-depth information needs such as the literature search for your Capstone project or other research project.

 Evidence-based clinical reference tool written by physicians who synthesize the evidence and provide objective analysis to help health care providers in their daily practice.
 Designed to provide quick answers to clinical questions.
 Includes thousands of graphics and images, specialty content, mobile access, and enhanced drug information.